The following are policies related to business travel for Calvin University staff and faculty.

 Using your Huntington corporate credit card for travel

-Travel expenses are consolidated via the PNC credit card.
-The PNC payment system benefits the college by reducing cash use, improving documentation, streamlining administration, and providing reports to help manage travel expenses.
-The PNC card is to be used only for college business expenses; use of your college PNC Card for personal purposes is absolutely forbidden.
-Also included in the PNC payment system are:
+Travel expenses are consolidated via the Huntington credit card.
+The Huntington commercial card service benefits the college by reducing cash use, improving documentation, streamlining administration, and providing reports to help manage travel expenses.
+The Huntington card is to be used only for college business expenses; use of your college card for personal purposes is not allowed.

-If your position requires the use of an PNC card for college-related expenses, including travel or other business-related purchasing, and you do not have a card; contact your department chair/supervisor.
+If your position requires the use of a corporate credit card for college-related expenses, including travel or other business-related purchasing, and you do not have a card; contact your department chair/supervisor.
 Huntington Corporate Card Request form can be found under Forms & Policies under Financial Services.

 Questions or comments